Personal Injury

 Understanding Negligence

 Proving negligence is one of the most important aspects of any personal injury case.
-However, at Silberstein, Awad & Miklos, we have found that many of our clients who have never been involved in a civil case don’t know what it means to be “negligent” from a legal perspective.
+However, at Silberstein & Miklos, we have found that many of our clients who have never been involved in a civil case don’t know what it means to be “negligent” from a legal perspective.
 In today’s blog post, we’re breaking it down!

 If someone behaved in a negligent manner, it is much more likely that they will have to pay for your damages in many types of accidents and mistakes including: